Using LINQ Queries

 the query, or use join conditions by IDs instead of references where possible.Grouping operator

 LINQ enables you to use group by functionality on a collection of objects.
 The following example shows how you can group books by year when they are published.
-As a result of the query is returned an enumeration of anonymous classes containing a property (Year
+As a result of the query is returned an enumeration of anonymous classes containing a property (Year) that represents a key used in the grouping, and another property (Books)

 group book by book.PublicationDate.Year